Skip to content

 Retry policy applied to one scheduled activity call.

 The policy is snapped onto the durable activity execution when the workflow task completes, so later code deploys do not change the retry budget for an already-scheduled activity.
+It is a server-side durable retry policy, not the SDK HTTP transport retry policy.

 ChildWorkflowRetryPolicy dataclass